Planning and maintaining large gardens, parks and other green spaces.

 Health and safety ; obligations for managing safely; health, safety, quality, environmental (HSQE) and welfare issues within a business and on site.
 Knowing how to identify potential hazards and manage the risks to fully comply with legislation and industry practice.

-Environmental; waste hazards and waste reduction/recycling and environmental best practice.
+Environmental; waste hazards and waste reduction and recycling and environmental best practice.
 Impact of horticultural management on the environment.
 Protection of environment in each particular task.

 Plant growth and development; plant nutrition and plant requirements.
 The principles of germination, photosynthesis, respiration and transpiration (the science of growth).